crafttheweb/thelastpickle/_drafts/removing-a-disk.md

         nodetool stop compaction
         nodetool compactionstats

-    **Explanations**: At this point we disable compactions, stop the compactions already running.
+    **Explanations**: These commands disable any additional compactions from starting then stop the compactions which are already running.
 The purpose of this is to make the `old-dir` file totally immutable so we just have to copy the new data.

     *Warning*: Keep in mind Cassandra won't compact anything in the period between this step and the restart of the node.
 This will impact the read performances after some time.
 So I do not recommend doing it before the first `rsync` as we don't want the cluster to stop compacting for too long in most cases.
 If the dataset is small, it should be fine to disable/stop compactions before the first `rsync`.
 On the other hand, if the dataset is big and very active it might be a good idea to perform multiple rsync before disabling compaction, to mitigate this, until size of `tmp-dir` is close enough to `old-dir` size.
 This basically makes the operation longer, but safer.